-Have you ever thought about how are organized on our planet?
+Have you ever thought about how plants are organized on our planet?
 The study of plant taxonomy shows us the complex life around us.
 It helps us see how everything is connected.
-From big to small wildflowers, learning about plant classification is exciting.
+From big trees to small wildflowers, learning about plant classification is exciting.

 It shows us how all living things are linked.
 But what rules this plant world, and how can we see the beauty in our plants?